mongodb-developer/workshop/modules/01-Installing-PyMongo/README.md

 ## Introduction

 PyMongo is the preferred driver for MongoDB.
-PyMongo is the (Python Package Index)[http://pypi.python.org/pypi/pymongo/].
+PyMongo is the [Python Package Index](http://pypi.python.org/pypi/pymongo/).

 We recommend installing pymongo using pip on all platforms.